zabuldon/insteonlocal/README.md

 Python library for controlling Insteon Hub locally.
 This allows you to send direct commands to your Insteon Hub without having to go through the cloud, or obtain a developer API key
 (which can be hard or impossible to get from Insteon)

+## Changes

+0.39 Initial stable release for use in Home Assistant

 ## Hubs

 This was developed and tested against the Insteon Hub 2245-222.